akveo/ngx-admin/DEV_DOCS.md

 # TODO
  - rewrite theme and styles parts to include info about the variables
+ - RXJS import
+ - steps to start the development
+ - describe framework and demo dependencies
+ - redo block about overrides

 # MUST!
 - Use tslint, styles-lint